 At the Department of Microbiology different types of clinical specimens are analyzed, microbes are diagnosed, and different types of antibiotics are tested against them.

 - The latest technology (BacT ALERT Virtuo) is being used to detect the presence of bacteria and/or fungi in the blood.

-- For identification of microbes isolated from clinical specimens, State of the Art Instrument VITEK-2 and VITEK MS (MALDI-TOF) is being used.
-In a very short time, the system uses its automated platform and extensive database to identify these microbes based on biochemical properties and mass spectrometry analysis.
+- For identification of microbes isolated from clinical specimens, state-of-the-art Instrument VITEK MS (MALDI-TOF) is being used.
+In a very short time, the system uses its automated platform and extensive database to identify these microbes based on mass spectrometry analysis.

 - BACTRON 300 anaerobic chamber is being used for detection of anaerobic bacteria in clinical samples.

 - To address Antibiotic Resistance challenges, Minimum Inhibitory Concentration (MIC) of antibiotics is being tested and reported depending on the type of microbes.